 There is an increasing body of literature reporting prolonged neuromuscular dysfunction following the use of NMBAs.
 This can result from either drug accumulation or the development of acute quadriplegic myopathy syndrome (AQMS).
-AQMS includes critical illness myopathy, myopathy with selective loss of thick (myosin) filaments, and acute necrotizing myopathy of intensive care (5).
-It is characterized by acute paresis, myonecrosis, and abnormal electromyography findings (1).
+AQMS includes critical illness myopathy, myopathy with selective loss of thick (myosin) filaments, and acute necrotizing myopathy of intensive care (9).
+It is characterized by acute paresis, myonecrosis, and abnormal electromyography findings (2).
 Sensory function generally remains intact.
 A number of factors have been reported to potentiate the development of prolonged neuromuscular dysfunction, most notably the concomitant use of corticosteroids.
-Although most reports describe the use of high-dose corticosteroids in combination with a steroid-based NMBA, the benzylisoquinolinium agents have also been implicated (6).
-One mechanism responsible for this drug interaction is an additive decrease in thick filament proteins (7).
-The following table provides a list of antibiotics that may potentiate neuromuscular blockade when used in combination with NMBAs.
+Although most reports describe the use of high-dose corticosteroids in combination with a steroid-based NMBA, the benzylisoquinolinium agents have also been implicated (10).
+One mechanism responsible for this drug interaction is an additive decrease in thick filament proteins (11).